 B. Post Provisioning controls: These are put in place in a running system and many of these are monitoring controls.
 For example, vulnerability assessment, file integrity monitoring, virus scanning, intrusion detection and incident management.

 When developing infrastructure automation, there can be a very wide spectrum of automation levels.
 How do you know which is right for you?
 Our free white paper can help.
 Read it now:

 Current State in DevOps Automation

-Infrastructure-as-code is the most popular approach towards building cloud automation.
-There are different such coding tools each tailored for the stitching process of different devops functions.
+Infrastructure as Code is the most popular approach toward building cloud automation.
+There are different such coding tools each tailored for the stitching process of different DevOps functions.
 For example, Terraform is popular for network and application infrastructure as defined in Figure 2, Ansible is used for OS level provisioning and Helm charts for Kubernetes.
 As the infrastructure grows, the bigger the code base becomes.
 The harder it is to make changes as every change needs to be programmed, code reviewed, tested and then executed.
-As such, devops is one of the most difficult disciplines to hire because we are looking for two very different skills, programming and operations, in a single individual.
+As such, DevOps is one of the most difficult disciplines to hire because we are looking for two very different skills, programming and operations, in a single individual.
 So what can we do better to make it easier to automate DevOps tasks for today’s applications?